State of New Hampshire Income Tax New Hampshire State Income Tax - Tax Year 2012

 New Hampshire Income Tax Forms

-Tax-Rates.org provides easy access to three of the most commonly used New Hampshire income tax forms, in downloadable PDF format.
-For all of the tax forms we provide, visit our New Hampshire tax forms library or the Department of Revenue Administration 's tax forms page.
+Tax-Rates.org provides easy access to five of the most commonly used New Hampshire income tax forms, in downloadable PDF format.
+For all of the tax forms we provide, visit our New Hampshire tax forms library or the 's tax forms page.

-Free Printable New Hampshire Income Tax DP-10 Interest and Dividends Tax Return
+Free Printable New Hampshire Income Tax Form DP-10 Interest and Dividends Tax Return

 If you have qualifying interest or dividend income you must submit Form DP-10, the New Hampshire Interest and Dividends Income Tax Return.
 You do not need to file this return if you do not have any qualifying taxable interest or dividend income.